 Previously she clerked for Judge Rya W. Zobel of the U.S. District Court in Massachusetts (1985–86), practiced law at the Boston firm of Ropes & Gray (1986–89), and then served as an Assistant U.S. Attorney in Boston (1989–93), prosecuting criminal cases.
 She earned a J.D. from Yale in 1985.
 While at Yale Law School, Spencer was an editor of the Yale Law Journal, winner of the Moot Court competition and chair of the Public Interest Council.

-Spencer has served as a trustee of Williams College and Phillips Exeter Academy and has lectured and written on higher education issues.
-In 1997, she received a Bicentennial Medal for achievement in the field of education policy from Williams College.
+She has served as a trustee of Williams College and Phillips Exeter Academy and has lectured and written on higher education issues.
+She has also served on the board of the Maine Public Broadcasting Network and the Fund for the Improvement of Post-Secondary Education (FIPSE) of the U.S. Department of Education.
+She was a participant in the American Council on Education’s 2013 Presidential Innovation Laboratory (PIL), and received a Bicentennial Medal for achievement in the field of education policy from Williams College.